 times.

 The Landslide board featured a map of United States with the individual states noted along with their electoral college vote total.
 At the time, New York State boasted forty-one electoral votes, surpassed only by California’s forty-five.
 Florida tallied up only seventeen back in 1971, the year I received my favorite board game as a Christmas gift.
 Yes, I have wondered about that old game board of mine’s future.
 What, pray tell, will become of it?
-Really, it should not end up in the trash, but—the truth be told—not everyone will see the value and the history in that half-century-old gem.
+Really, it shouldn't end up in the trash, but—the truth be told—not everyone will see the value and the history in that half-century-old gem.
 I can honestly say that I will not be getting anything like Landslide this Christmas.
 I give and receive presents now that are mostly edible and drinkable.
-No more stuff to be tossed away at a time growing increasingly closer.
+No more stuff to be tossed away at a time growing increasingly nearer.

 Finally, I was in Manhattan yesterday, down in the financial district.
 The New York Stock Exchange erects a big tree every year that is not only chock full of lights but ornaments as well.
 There were plenty of tourists around but nothing like the teeming masses at Rockefeller Center.
 Christmas in New York should include a visit to lower Manhattan.
-Buy yourself a mini-Statue of Liberty while you are there.
+Buy yourself a mini-Statue of Liberty while you're there.
 It will be something for somebody else to throw away when your time comes.

 (Photos